Sidies/ranking_encoders/README.md

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>

 ## Usage
 For running the pipeline of this project you first have to make sure that the dataset you want to use is in the required `data/raw` folder.
 By default a dataset named `dataset_train.csv` is expected.
-If you want to use a different dataset, you have to --dataset parameter when running the pipeline.
+If you want to use a different dataset, you have to use the --dataset parameter when running the pipeline.

 Open a terminal and navigate to the project directory and run the following command:
 ```